 Did the Bible Condone what happened?

 The answer is quite simple: NO!
 First, Scripture declares that incest is a horrible sin (Leviticus 18:3).
-Second, like I wrote in a previous article on killing in the Bible, Scripture is a theological history.
-It gives us a record of God’s dealings with mankind and him offering salvation to sinners (see the article on killing in the Bible for more details on this).
+Second, as I wrote in a previous essay on killing in the Bible, Scripture is a theological history.
+It gives us a record of God’s dealings with mankind and his offering salvation to sinners (see the essay on killing in the Bible for more details on this).

 One of the most disgusting idols in the Bible was Molech, a god of the Ammonites.
 Many children were sacrificed to this god (Leviticus 18:21; 2 Chronicles 28:3; 33:6).
 Some kings of Israel actually sacrificed their own children to this deity causing God to punish his chosen people.

 What do you think?
-Leave a comment below or on our Facebook page.
+Leave a comment to share your thoughts.

 What are your thoughts on this topic?
 Leave a comment.